kosukemori/k-autofill/README.md

 5. If it is finished, a dialog is appear.

 ### Contents of 'dist_bookmarklet/*.js'
-- 'dist_bookmarklet/main.js': Main bookmarklet to autofill
+- 'dist_bookmarklet/main.js': Main bookmarklet to autofill.
-- 'dist_bookmarklet/current-timesheet.js': Jump current timesheet after login
+- 'dist_bookmarklet/current-timesheet.js': Jump current timesheet after login.
 - ~~'dist_bookmarklet/savingtimeNov.js':Enter ST and DST for Daylight savings time.
 I think it's no meaning~~
 => Don't worry about daylight saveing times.
 We don't need do anything.